brock-williams/twitter-clone/README.md

 # Brock's Twitter Clone (!!
-I made it SIMILAR looking, so it will not look exactly the same as Twitter).
+Demo below !!)

 ![image](https://user-images.githubusercontent.com/99462184/175136249-2b90bdd6-5789-41b8-9d45-572480323f9c.png)

+## I made this project SIMILAR looking, so it will not look exactly the same as Twitter

 ## Why React?